-The early botanic gardens where among the first places to catalogue and research new plants and animals.
+The early botanic gardens were among the first places to catalogue and research new plants and animals.
 European explorers of new trade routes and territories brought back a large number of new species, which led to a rethink about what people knew about the world.
 To be able to make sense of it all, or to impose some order on the wide variation of the expanding natural world, a classification system needed to be created.
 It was the Universities who initiated botanic gardens as places to research and teach a new understanding of the world, not only from books but from life itself.
-The study and categorisation of plants and their medicinal properties led to a new science, Botany.
-The gathering at the hortus of new, other worldly specimens of animals became exhibitions of the natural world.
-The hortus as garden became a place where you could wonder about the world.
-The University of Leiden even staged life anatomical dissection of bodies for the public in an anatomical theatre next to the hortus.
+The study and categorisation of plants and their medicinal properties led to new science, Botany.
+The gathering at the Hortus of new, otherworldly specimens of animals became exhibitions of the natural world.
+The Hortus as garden became a place where you could wonder about the world.
+The University of Leiden even staged life anatomical dissection of bodies for the public in an anatomical theatre next to the Hortus.
 (Who needs reality TV?)

-So much interesting stuff happened right there and then.
-I am also drawn to that time because the revolution that took place then was linked to an expanding world.
+Another point of interest is a history of science and environmental issues.
+I am drawn to the 16th Century because the revolution in science and society that took place was linked to discovering new worlds and an expanding world view.
 Our world today seems to be shrinking: disappearing environments and more and more species becoming extinct.
-So, a rich field for me to explore and get ideas for new art installations.

 Top Image: The Botanical Garden of Padova (Orto dei semplici) in a 16th-century print.